Temporarily closed

 1) Prepare your itinerary

-2) Choose a route suitable for your preparation
+2) Choose a route that is suitable for your skill level

-6) Leave information about your itinerary and approximate return time
+6) Leave information on your itinerary and on the approximate time you expect to return

-7) Do not hesitate to rely on a professional
+7) Do not hesitate to seek the support of a professional

-8) Pay attention to the signs and markings you find on the route
+8) Pay attention to the information and signs that you find along the trail

-9) Do not hesitate to retrace your steps
+9) Do not hesitate to follow your steps backwards

-10) In case of accident, raise the alarm by calling the emergency number 112
+10) In case of an accident, sound the alarm by calling the emergency number 112.

 Tips and suggestions